txlog/.github/profile/SECURITY.md

 # Security Policy

-We take the security of the Package Transaction Log project seriously.
+We take the security of the Transaction Log project seriously.
 If you believe you have discovered a security vulnerability, we ask that you follow the guidelines below for responsible disclosure.

 ## Reporting a Vulnerability